Markets

 “Data center, that margin is historically better than the smaller kind of industrial commercial jobs,” Joseph Cutillo, CEO of Sterling Infrastructure, told analysts last month after his company reported the highest adjusted operating margins in its history.

-In part, contractors are benefiting from the clear imperative hyperscalers have to get data centers built as quickly as possible, as tech executives fixate on the lack of powered-up “shells” as the hurdle to maximizing AI-related profits.
+In part, contractors are benefiting from the clear imperative that hyperscalers have to get data centers built as quickly as possible, as tech executives fixate on the lack of powered-up “shells” as the hurdle to maximizing AI-related profits.
 Late last year, Microsoft CEO Satya Nadella said, “It’s not a supply issue of chips; it’s actually the fact that I don’t have warm shelves to plug into.”

 AWS Data Center in Virginia